Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-use.md

 ~hint Tell me more!
 -  Nothing happens!
-There is no code that tells the computer what to do when the dial is turned to the left.
+There is no code that tells the computer what to do when the dial is turned to the left. hint~

+## Coding Step 6
+If you have time, try making other changes to your project.
+What happens if you connect the dial or motor to different parts of the breakout board?
+Remember, make one change at a time so you can learn what is happening.

+## Congratulations! @showdialog
+You've completed the activity!
+Did anything surprise you about this project?

+## Reflection @ Showdialog
+List 2 new things you learned today.
+What is one thing you want to learn more about?

+## Finished! @showdialog
+In the next step, you can click the ``|Done|``button to finish the tutorial.